 Did you design the eco tube and the eco jar?

 Yes, from concept to compost.
 A 30' juvenile sperm whale washed up on a Crescent City, CA local beach.
 Scientists determined that it starved to death from ingesting plastic.
 At that time, all of Organic Essence's products were being produced with inherently wasteful plastic packaging.
 Organic Essence realized that a global packaging paradigm needed to be implemented.
 Thus, innovating the paper eco jar and eco tube for organic creams and balms.
-The paper labels and adhesive (casein) are plastic free, so that the eco tubes and jars can be safely composted into your garden.
+The paper labels and adhesive (casein) are plastic free, so that the eco tubes and jars can be safely composted into your garden without peeling off the labels.

 Is your lip balm delicate to handle?